 The bristles need to be softer to avoid adding premature wear and stress to the natural fibers.
 Your vacuum may have special attachments for getting into the crevices and corners.
 This can be used for stairs, couches, and even curtains.
 To get rid of toxic chemicals with your vacuum, you need to have an effective vacuum.

-You need to be thorough in your cleaning, which means getting underneath items, in the “nooks and crannies” and making sure to spend sufficient time on high traffic areas such as walkways.
+You need to be thorough in your cleaning, which means getting underneath items, in the “nooks and crannies” and making sure to spend sufficient time on high-traffic areas such as walkways.
 You also need to vacuum frequently.
 Once new dust settles, it starts collecting and attracting more toxic particles.

 The more often you vacuum, the less likely you are to come in contact with these particles.
 This will also help you if you have allergy or asthma problems because the dust will be removed before being knocked into the air where it can be inhaled.

-- Use a damp cloth: Feather dusters are fun, but not very effective.
+Feather dusters are fun, but not very effective.
 Using something dry like that will simply lift the dust and move it somewhere else.
 To remove dust from surfaces effectively, you need to use a damp cloth to trap the particles and prevent them from entering the air again.
 You can also use a non-toxic cleaner on the cloth to aid in the process.

-- Don’t use carpets: Carpets trap dirt and dust quickly.
+Carpets trap dirt and dust quickly.
 The dirt can settle deep between the fibers and can be hard to remove, even with a strong vacuum.
 The most ideal option is to remove the dust-trapping carpeting altogether and instead have hard floors.
 They are easier and quicker to clean, and you can thoroughly clean them every time because there’s nowhere for the particles to hide.

 If you’re asking yourself if you can vacuum away toxic chemicals, the answer is yes.
 Just make sure you use a high-quality vacuum cleaner with a HEPA filter, strong suction, and vacuum bags.
-Following the advice from this article will help you improve air quality at home and reduce the amount of toxic chemicals at your home.
+Following the advice from this article will help you improve air quality at home and reduce the amount of toxic chemicals in your home.